The Essenes

 The far northern location of the Nazarenes is important.
 “Here toward the end of the first century AD, we have members of the family of Jesus residing at places significantly called Nazara (Sproutville) and Cochaba (Starville)… not far from the Greek cities of the Decapolis.
 If we accept the statement of Epiphanius… that Cochaba was in Batanea, then we should look for Nazara in the same district.”*

 *Jeffrey Butz.
-The Secret Legacy of Jesus (quoting Schoenfield), chap. seven.
+The Secret Legacy of Jesus (quoting Schoenfield), chap.
+Seven.
 Rochester, Vermont: Inner Traditions.

 In line with the above description, many scholars now believe the lost years of Jesus were spent in retreat locations preparing for what would become his ministry work.
 It is almost certainly true that Jesus traveled, perhaps extensively, as this was a part of the priestly discipline.
 He may well have traveled to Damascus, much closer to the Hauron region (in gray) of Nazara and Cochaba than Jerusalem.
 That Saul later has letters of arrest to prosecute in Damascus tells us much about the widespread influence of the Nazarenes and the teaching called the Way.
 Jesus may have visited Qumran as well, for Jesus seems more than a little bit knowledgeable concerning the legalist Ossaeans.
 Other foreign journeys may have included India and possibly northward into the Caspian.
 Alexandria and the southern reaches of the Nile (Elephantine) were known places of visitation and study.